Wamadahama/haiku/README.md

 # haiku
-See the `docs` directory for some writeups on this project
+See the `haiku\docs` directory for some writeups on this project